Marijuana Possession

 It is important remember that if the crime of marijuana distribution was committed within 1000 feet of a school, the charge and potential penalty will be elevated.
 If this is the situation in your case and you are concerned about the elevated charges you are facing, give us a call to discuss how it can affect your case.

-Marijuana charge in Oregon?
+Marijuana Charge in Oregon?
 Free Criminal Defense Consultation

 Facing criminal charges can be frightening regardless of the seriousness of the crime.
 If you are charged with a marijuana offense, you need the help and advice of an experienced Oregon defense lawyer.